tsjk/docker-minode/README.md

 It is worth noting that the `start.sh` script no longer tries to do a `git pull` in order to update to the latest version.
-Is is now done by the `update.sh` script.
+It is now done by the `update.sh` script.

 ## Command line
 ```